 - chromPeaks(): returns a numeric matrix with the identified chromatographic peaks.
 Each row represents a chromatographic peak identified in one sample (file).
-The number of columns depends on the peak detection algorithm (see findChromPeaks()) but most methods return the following columns: "mz" (intensity-weighted mean of the m/z values of all mass peaks included in the chromatographic peak), "mzmin" (smallest m/z value of any mass peak in the chromatographic peak), "mzmax" (largest m/z value of any mass peak in the chromatographic peak), "rtmin" (retention time of the first scan/mass peak of the chromatographic peak), "rtmax" (retention time of the last scan/mass peak of the chromatographic peak), "into" (integrated intensity of the chromatographic peak), "maxo" (maximal intensity of any mass peak of the chromatographic peak), "into" (integrated intensity of the chromatographic peak), "maxo" (maximal intensity of any mass peak of the chromatographic peak), "asample" (index of the sample in object in which the peak was identified).
+The number of columns depends on the peak detection algorithm (see findChromPeaks()) but most methods return the following columns: "mz" (intensity-weighted mean of the m/z values of all mass peaks included in the chromatographic peak), "mzman" (smallest m/z value of any mass peak in the chromatographic peak), "mzman" (largest m/z value of any mass peak in the chromatographic peak), "rt" (retention time of the peak apex), "rtmin" (retention time of the first scan/mass peak of the chromatographic peak), "into" (integrated intensity of the chromatographic peak), "maxo" (maximal intensity of any mass peak of the chromatographic peak), "sample" (index of the sample in object in which the peak was identified).
 Parameters rt, mz, ppm, msLevel and type allow to extract subsets of identified chromatographic peaks from the object.
 Parameter columns allows to optionally define which columns to extract.
 See parameter description below for details. - chromPeakData(): returns a DataFrame with potential additional annotations for the identified chromatographic peaks.
 Each row in this DataFrame corresponds to a row (same index and row name) in the chromPeaks() matrix.
 The default annotations are "ms_level" (the MS level in which the peak was identified) and "is_filled" (whether the chromatographic peak was detected (by findChromPeaks()) or filled-in (by fillChromPeaks()). - chromPeakSpectra(): extract MS spectra for identified chromatographic peaks.
 This can be either all (full scan) MS1 spectra with retention times between the retention time range of a chromatographic peak, all MS2 spectra (if present) with a retention time within the retention time range of a (MS1) chromatographic peak and a precursor m/z within the m/z range of the chromatographic peak or single, selected spectra depending on their total signal or highest signal.
 Parameter msLevel allows to define from which MS level spectra should be extracted, parameter method allows to define if all or selected spectra should be returned.
 See chromPeakSpectra() for details. - dropChromPeaks(): removes (all) chromatographic peak detection results from object.
 This will also remove any correspondence results (i.e. features) and eventually present adjusted retention times from the object if the alignment was performed after the peak detection.
 Alignment results (adjusted retention times) can be retained if parameter keepAdjustedRtime is set to TRUE. - dropFilledChromPeaks(): removes chromatographic peaks added by gap filling with fillChromPeaks(). - fillChromPeaks(): perform gap filling to integrate signal missing values in samples in which no chromatographic peak was found.
 This depends on correspondence results, hence groupChromPeaks() needs to be called first.
 For details and options see fillChromPeaks(). - findChromPeaks: perform chromatographic peak detection.
 See findChromPeaks() for details.

-- hasChromPeaks(): whether the object contains peak detection results.
-Parameter msLevel allows to check whether peak detection results are available for the specified MS level(s). - hasFilledChromPeaks(): whether gap-filling results (i.e., filled-in chromatographic peaks) are present. - manualChromPeaks(): manually add chromatographic peaks by defining their m/z and retention time ranges.
+• hasChromPeaks(): whether the object contains peak detection results.
+Parameter msLevel allows to check whether peak detection results are available for the specified MS level(s).

+- hasFilledChromPeaks(): whether gap-filling results (i.e., filled-in chromatographic peaks) are present. - manualChromPeaks(): manually add chromatographic peaks by defining their m/z and retention time ranges.
 See manualChromPeaks() for details and examples. - plotChromPeakImage(): show the density of identified chromatographic peaks per file along the retention time.
-See plotChromPeakImage() for details. - plotChromPeaks(): indicate identified chromatographic peaks from one sample in the RTm/z space.
+See plotChromPeakImage() for details. - plotChromPeaks(): indicate identified chromatographic peaks from one sample in the RT-m/z space.
 See plotChromPeaks() for details. - plotPrecursorIons(): general visualization of precursor ions of LC-MS/MS data.
 See plotPrecursorIons() for details. - refineChromPeaks(): refines identified chromatographic peaks in object.
 See refineChromPeaks() for details.